Updated January 22, 2024

 Learn more in our blog, 4 Benefits of Installing a Humidifier or Dehumidifier in Iowa.

 Improve Your Indoor Air Quality with a Golden Rule Installation

-At Golden Rule, we install the latest whole-home air cleaners, UV light air purifiers, and dehumidifiers within just hours in the Des Moines Metro area.
+At Golden Rule, we install the latest whole-home air cleaners, UV light air purifiers, and dehumidifiers within just hours in the Des Moines, IA Metro area.
 We provide customized recommendations that address your budget and air quality concerns, and we can integrate air quality products into any HVAC system you may have.
 Plus, we back up all our installations with a 100% satisfaction guarantee and a 1-year labor warranty.

 Call us today at (515) 517-6557 to deliver exceptional air quality to every room in your home.